 Uesugi Kenshin Statue_馬上の上杉謙信像169

-Kenshin was so strong among Warlords.
+Uesugi Kenshin was the strongest among the warlords.
 He lost only twice out of 71 battles, making him a true "God of War."
-His belief was to restore the Muromachi Shogunate under the turmoil of the Warring State Period.
+His belief was to restore the Muromachi shogunate during the turmoil of the Warring States Period.

 Himorogi (神籬)